Houghton Mansion: 1914 car crash

 In spring 1914, the Houghtons invested in their first car, a seven-passenger Pierce-Arrow touring car, and sent their long-time chauffeur, John Widders also known as John Winters, to learn to drive it.
 On August 1 of the year, Mr. Houghton, and his daughter, Mary decided to go to Bennington, Vermont for a pleasure drive.
 Mrs. Houghton decided to stay home.
 They were accompanied by Dr. and Mrs. Robert Hutton of New York.
-Mrs. Hutton (nee.
+Mrs. Hutton (née.
 Sybil Cady) was a childhood friend of Mary's and a daughter of the North Adams shoe manufacturer WG Cady.
 With Widders at the wheel, the car left the Houghton mansion at 9:00 am; at 9:30 it was in Pownal, Vermont heading up what is now Oak Hill Rd.
 The road was under repair, and a team of horses was parked on the right hand side.
 Widders went around them on the left, at about 12 mph.
 On the left shoulder, the car tilted and went down a steep embankment, rolling over three times before coming to rest in an upright position in a farmer's field.
 Everyone except Mary Houghton was thrown out of the car.
 The men all escaped with minor injuries such as cuts, scrapes, bruises and minor fractures.
 The women weren't so lucky.
 Mrs. Hutton was killed almost instantly when the car rolled over her.
 Mary Houghton was hurt just as badly and died of her injuries at 3:00 pm at the North Adams Hospital.
 Expecting to survive, Mr. Houghton was taken home, he died ten days later on August 11, 1914.
 It was said he died of a broken heart.
 The investigator for the State of Vermont exonerated Widders of all wrongdoing, blaming the accident instead on the soft shoulder of the road.
 But Widders still blamed himself and, at 5:00 am on August 12, 1914, he shot himself in the cellar of the Houghton Barn with a horse pistol.